Kong/kong-pongo/README.md

   - service name: this must be the dependency name as defined, in this case `zipkin`
   - `image` is required, the environment variable `ZIPKIN` to override the default version `2.19` is optional
-  - `healthcheck` is also required because Pongo uses the health-status to determine whether a dependency is ready and the test run can be started.
+  - `healthcheck` if available then Pongo uses the health-status to determine whether a dependency is ready and the test run can be started.
   - `networks` should be included and left as-is to include the dependency in the network with the other containers.